Evenes Air Station: History

 The air station was initially opened in 1979 as a hub for Bodø Main Air Station, but became an independent entity in 1988.
+Infrastructure includes 36 third generation hardened shelters with enough space for daily operations of F-35, although a smaller number of shelters have been updated.
 Operations at Evenes were reduced in 1993 and the station was taken out of full operational use.

 In 2012, the parliament decided to turn Evenes into a forward air base for Quick Reaction Alert.
 The air station will have a capacity for stationing a QRA of 15 fighter aircraft, as well as handling exercises with allied aircraft.
 The air station is estimated to produce 1,600 aircraft movements per year once operative.

-From 1 January 2020, the new 133 Luftving was reestablished at Evenes.
+From 1 January 2020, the new 133 Luftving was reestablished at Evenes, making Evenes the home base of Norway's fleet of 5 Boeing P-8 Poseidon.

 The first F-35 squadron started operations from Evenes in September 2021.

 U.S Marine Corps, Marine Fighter Attack Squadron VMFA-542 deployed to Evenes air station in February 2024.
 This was their first deployment with F-35B.
 In April that same year, a critical communications cable outside the base's parameter was found to have been sabotaged.